Non-Abelian Dark Forces and the Relic Densities of Dark Glueballs: Glueball Spectrum and Interactions

 The glueballs for other non-Abelian gauge groups have not been studied in as much detail on the lattice, but a few specific features are expected based on general arguments.
 As mentioned above, there are no $C$-odd states for $SU(2)$, $SO(2N+1)$, or $Sp(2N)$ due to their vanishing $d^{abc}$ coefficient~\cite{Jaffe:1985qp,Mathieu:2008me,Juknevich:2009ji}.
 For $SO(2N)$, $SO(4) \cong SU(2)\times SU(2)$ and $SO(6)\cong SU(4)$ reduce to previous cases, while for $2N > 6$ the $C$-odd states are expected to be significantly heavier than the lowest $C$-even glueballs~\cite{Juknevich:2009ji}.
 This follows from the fact that the minimal gluon operators giving rise to the $C$-odd states for the groups have mass dimension $2N$~\cite{Jaffe:1985qp}, and higher-dimension gluon operators are generally expected to lead to heavier glueball states~\cite{Jaffe:1985qp,Morningstar:1999rf,Juknevich:2009ji}.

-In this study we will concentrate on $SU(N)$ glueballs with $P$ and $C$ conservation in the dark sector.
-However, we will comment on more general scenarios when they lead to important phenomenological distinctions.
+In this study we concentrate on $SU(N)$ glueballs with $P$ and $C$ conservation in the dark sector.
+However, other non-Abelian gauge groups could be realized in nature~\cite{Blumenhagen:2005mu}, and we comment on these more general scenarios when they lead to important phenomenological distinctions.